Watch & Wager live on all the popular Harness and Thoroughbred tracks.

 Canada’s richest harness race is the season’s first major highlight for the 3-year-old pacers.
-The 2017 edition marks the 34th anniversary of the race that has been won in the past by such legendary superstars as Somebeachsomewhere, Well Said and Gallo Blue Chip.
+The 2018 edition marks the 35th anniversary of the race that has been won in the past by such legendary superstars as Somebeachsomewhere, Well Said and Gallo Blue Chip.
 Betting Line captured the 2016 edition in 1:47.4 which equaled the track and Canadian record for 3-year-old male pacers.
 In 2017 Fear The Dragon won in 1:48.4 and gave driver David Miller back to back wins.
 In 2018 Lather Up won in 1:48:1 for driver Montrell Teague.
 Most recently in 2019 Captain Crunch established a Stakes, Track, and Canadian record winning the N.A.
 Cup in 1:47:2.

 Meadowlands Racing & Ent., East Rutherford, NJ

 The Meadowlands Pace is one of the sport’s premier classics for 3-year-old pacers.
 With a purse of $750,000, it is also one of the richest races.
 The race is part of a stakes-filled night of racing at the Meadowlands that is often referred to as “Harness Racing’s Biggest Party.”
-Control The Moment captured the 2016 edition of the Meadowlands Pace in 1:47:1.
+Huntsville captured the 2017 edition of the Meadowlands Pace in 1:47:1.
 It was the first win in the Meadowlands Pace for Hall of Famer David Miller.
 In 2019 Brian Sears made use of a ground saving trip and skimmed the pylons late to score with Best In Show in 1:48.
-The 2020 “Pace” will be on Saturday, July 15th
+The 2020 “Pace” will be on Saturday, July 14th

 New Meadowlands Racetrack